jrussellrivers/Fit-Pals/README.md

 # Fit Pals
 ![rmbanner](https://user-images.githubusercontent.com/63179764/87181998-47556480-c2b1-11ea-98f7-b886a0f5f031.jpg)
 ## Overview:
 Fit Pals is a dedicated search for physical events in the Atlanta area.
 By users querying their search, they may return up-to-date events in which to participate in either solo, with loved ones or to meet new friends.
+Each search returns events, in your area, on the date and for events thereafter.

 ## The Team:
 ### Jordan Rivers: https://github.com/jrussellrivers